Security is a top concern for Survey & Ballot Systems as it is for our clients. SBS security features include:

 * Infrastructure secured and managed by highly trained and certified engineers

-* VeriSign® industry-leading encryption
+* VeriSign® industry-leading encryption and authentication protection against unauthorized users

 * Ongoing vulnerability assessments including daily malware scans for all web applications